-Response actions for the highest ranking items on the UTHealth's potential emergency situations risk assessment matrix are included within the plan.
-Information included assists employees, students and visitors in responding to emergency situations and evacuating to a safe location when necessary.
+Response actions for the highest ranking items on the UTHealth Houston's potential emergency situations risk assessment matrix are included within the plan.
+Information included assists employees, students and visitors in responding to emergency of Texas Physicians emergency plan, departmental plans or other emergency related plans.